-- Work up to being able to easily swim approximately 2,000 meters
+- Work up to being able to easily swim approximately 2,000 meters (just over 1 mile).

-- For some swim workouts, do intervals with timed paces and increasing speeds
+- For some swim workouts, do intervals with timed paces and increasing speeds.

 - Find a running plan that fits your current fitness, distance, and time goals.

-- Work up to being able to easily ride 40K
+- Work up to being able to easily ride 40 kilometers (about 25 miles).

 Triathlon Strength Training

-Cardio exercise is only part of the battle — you also need to ensure that your muscles are strong.
+Cardio exercise is only part of the battle; you also need to ensure that your muscles are strong.
 Strength training prepares your body for the specific movements you’ll make when you swim, run, and cycle.
-Strength-training a few times a week is an important part of making sure you are ready to compete, and can also help you prevent injuries.
+Strength training a few times a week is an important part of making sure you are ready to compete and can also help you prevent injuries.